AislerHQ/PushForKiCad/README.md

 Download the latest release ZIP file from https://github.com/AislerHQ/PushForKiCad/releases, within KiCad open the "Plugin and Content Manager" from the main window.
 Install the ZIP file using "Install from File..." a the bottom of the window.

 ### How do revisions work?
-On the initial push of a new layout the plugin adds a comment to comment line 3 inclduing a reference to the corresponding AISLER Project ID.
+On the initial push of a new layout, the plugin adds a comment to comment line 3 including a reference to the corresponding AISLER Project ID.
 ![Comment Line 3 added](docs/project_id.png)
 Each further push will add the current layout to the project as a new revision.
 If this is not desired, just remove the comment and a new project will be created.